-Columbia's contributions to climate change
+Columbia's Contributions to Climate Change

-Columbia has been reporting its community GHG emissions every five years since 2000 and recently completed its first GHG inventory of municipal operations.
+Columbia has been reporting its community GHG emissions every five years, since 2000, and recently completed its first GHG inventory of municipal operations.
 Activities that result in the release of GHG emissions include burning fossil fuels for transportation and energy, disposing of waste in landfills and treating wastewater.
-From 2000 to 2015, community GHG emissions increased by 12%, to 2.8 million MTCO2e in 2015.
-However, per capita emissions decreased over that time period by 20% to 20.5 MTCO2e/person.
-The first municipal GHG inventory found that municipal operations resulted in the release of 68,252 MTCO2e in 2015.
+From 2000 to 2015, community GHG emissions increased by 12%, to 2.4 million MTCO2e in 2015.
+However, per capita emissions decreased over that time period from 25.7 MTCO2e to 20.5 MTCO2e/person.
+The first municipal GHG inventory found that municipal operations including providing the community with locally generated energy, wastewater treatment and solid waste services resulted in the release of 163,523 MTCO2e in 2015.